GiuseppeTT/app-budget/README.md

 > **Note:** There is a CI/CD workflow (`.github/workflows/lint-python-types.yaml`) set up to lint the python types at any push to main or open pull request.

 ### ...
-Serve the app locally
+Serve the API locally

-To serve the app locally, simply run `. script/serve-app-locally.sh`
+To serve the API locally, simply run `. script/serve-app-locally.sh`

 After that, you can check the endpoints at `http://localhost:8000/docs`

 ### ...
 Build the docker image and run locally

-To build the docker image and run it locally to serve the app, simply run `. script/build-docker-image.sh` and then `. script/run-docker-container.sh`
+To build the docker image and run it locally to serve the API, simply run `. script/build-docker-image.sh` and then `. script/run-docker-container.sh`

 After that, you can check the endpoints at `http://0.0.0.0:80/docs` (it maybe another host:port in devcontainer)

 ### ...
 Deploy

 There is no manual deployment.
-The app is automatically deployed to Azure everytime a commit is pushed to main (only possible through pull requests).
+The API is automatically deployed to Azure everytime a commit is pushed to main (only possible through pull requests).
 You can check the CI/CD workflow responsible for that at `.github/workflows/deploy-app.yaml`

 ## Project structure